kenlasko/k8s/argocd-appsets/README.md

 # Introduction
 This folder contains the Argo CD ApplicationSet definitions for all Kubernetes workloads.
-There are two sets of ApplicationSets: one for the home cluster and one for the cloud.
+There are three sets of ApplicationSets: one each for the home, cloud and lab clusters.
 The main difference is that the cloud cluster doesn't have ApplicationSets for HomeOps or Media workloads.

+Each application requires the presence of a file called `argocd-override.yaml`.
+This file can be used to add ArgoCD application overrides for the apps that require it.
+In most cases, its used to add informational links about the app.

 It makes use of [Argo CD sync-waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) to ensure that apps like [PostgreSQL databases](/manifests/database/cnpg) and [Longhorn](/manifests/system/longhorn) are up before the apps that depend on them (like [VaultWarden](/manifests/apps/vaultwarden) and others).
 The lower the number, the earlier in the process the app gets deployed.